-The City entered into a Deed (dated 22/06/1999) with ML Holdings Pty Ltd, the then owner of the Wanneroo Central Shopping Centre (WASC), to acquire a portion of the WASC site.
-The WASC site was subdivided by Deposited Plan 29475 (Attachment 1 refers) to create Lot 506 in order that the land could be transferred to the City in accordance with the Deed.
-Deposited Plan 29475 also created Rocca Way to the west of Lot 506, Yagan Place to the east of Lot 506 and Lot 154 for a Right Of Way (ROW) to the south of Lot 506.
+The City entered into a deed (dated 22/06/1999) with ML Holdings Pty Ltd, the then owner of the Wanneroo Central Shopping Centre (WASC), to acquire a portion of the WASC site.
+The WASC site was subdivided by Deposited Plan 29475 (Attachment 1 refers) to create Lot 506 in order that the land could be transferred to the City in accordance with the deed.
+Deposited Plan 29475 also created Rocca Way to the west of Lot 506, Yagan Place to the east of Lot 506 and Lot 154 for a Right Of Way (ROW) to the south of Lot 506 (Attachment 2 refers).

-The ROW is held in freehold in Certificate of Title Volume 2517 Folio 670 in the name of the State of Western Australia.
-Although the ROW is not dedicated as a public road it is not technically part of Yagan Place, however it has been named Yagan Place and is known as Yagan Place and is maintained by the City as if it is a dedicated road.
+The ROW is held in freehold in Certificate of Title Volume 2517 Folio 670 in the name of the State of Western Australia (Attachment 3 refers).
+Although the ROW is not dedicated as a public road and it is not technically part of Yagan Place, it has been named and known as Yagan Place and is maintained by the City as if it is a dedicated road.